 By default, when you share a post in your stream with any individual or a circle, the post is automatically enabled for re-sharing.
 If you decide to lock or disable a post from being re-sharing,

 - from your stream in your google+ profile

 - click on the arrow icon on the right of your post

 - select Lock your post (Now your post is locked and cannot be re-shared by anyone you shared with)

 Remember to lock your post or photos / album’s if you don’t want to be shared.Popular terms

-- how to tell what photos are shared on google plus
+- restrict who can view photos on google plus